For the latest information on Covid-19Please Click Here

-Normally we would invite you to a New Parent’s Meeting in June and present you with all the initial information you need regarding your child starting school.
-However, due to Covid-19, everything has had to change.
-We hope we can give you as much information as possible on our website and communicating through email.
+We will be inviting you to a New Parent’s Meeting in June and will present you with all the initial information you need regarding your child starting school.

 How can I be a part of my child’s education as much as possible?

 From a teacher’s point of view we would love it if every parent did the following –